oracle/node-oracledb/doc/api.md

 Oracledb.NUMBER                 // (2002) Bind as JavaScript number type.
 Can also be used for fetchAsString and fetchInfo

-Oracledb.STRING                 // (2001) Bind as JavaScript string type
+Oracledb.STRING                 // (2001) Bind as JavaScript String type.
+Can be used for most database types.
 ```

 #### <a name="oracledbconstantsdbtype"></a> 3.1.3 Oracle Database Type Constants

 These types are shown in [extended metadata](#propdbextendedmetadata)
 for queries and REF CURSORS.
-They indicate the Oracle database type.
+They indicate the Oracle Database type.

 ```
 Oracledb.DB_TYPE_BINARY_DOUBLE  // (101) BINARY_DOUBLE